javad-fallah-official/Ultimate-Data-Structures-Algorithms-Mosh-Hamedani/README.md

 # Ultimate Data Structures Algorithms Mosh Hamedani
 ## All course projects written in diffrent languages!
-The projects are written in these codes below:
+The projects are written in these programing languages below:
 * C++
 * Python